Humberside Police: Performance

 In August 2018, in the annual Police Federation Pay and Morale Survey, Humberside were officially recorded as the most improved police force in the country in terms of police officers' reported levels of personal morale.
 The survey placed the force 3rd out of 43 forces across England and Wales; the previous year the results were reported locally as Humberside having the lowest morale in the country.

 PEEL inspection

 His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) conducts a periodic police effectiveness, efficiency and legitimacy (PEEL) inspection of each police service's performance.
-In November 2022, the force was awarded six outstanding and two good grades in its PEEL inspection, one of the best in the UK.
+In November 2022, the force was awarded six outstanding and two good grades in its PEEL inspection, the best in the UK at that time.